shyeyian/vscode-cppsarif/readme.md

 # Cppsarif: Tree View for C++ Compiler Output

-Cppsarif is a VS Code extension that organizes linear C++ compiler output into a clear tree view.
+Cppsarif is a vscode extension that organizes linear C++ compiler output into a clear tree view.

 ## Show